Sviatlana Tsikhanouskaya: Early life

-Sviatlana Pilipchuk was born on 11 September 1982, in the village of Mikashevichy, to Hieorhij Ivanavič and Valancina Mikałajeuna Pilipčuk.
+Sviatlana Pilipchuk was born on 11 September 1982, in the village of Mikashevichy.
 Her father was a driver at a concrete factory, and her mother was a cafeteria cook.
 She grew up in a Soviet prefabricated apartment building, where she spent much of her time reading.
 Among her books were some from the United States, which she read to learn English and learn about the world outside of Belarus.

 Pilipchuk's village was near the Chernobyl exclusion zone.
 When she was twelve years old, she was taken to Roscrea, Ireland, by the Chernobyl Lifeline charity, which helped children travel so as to reduce their exposure to radiation.
 Though Pilipchuk was not as affected by radiation as other students, her proficiency in school earned her a spot.
 While staying in Ireland, she would translate for the other children.
 Pilipchuk lived with a host family, the Deanes, who effectively became second parents to her.
 She returned over the following three summers, and she felt that Ireland was a more cheerful place than Belarus.
 Even after she stopped visiting Ireland, she has stayed in contact with the Deanes in adulthood.

 Pilipchuk attended Mozyr State Pedagogical University to study teaching.
 While she was in Mazyr, she met nightclub owner Syarhei Tsikhanouski in 2003.
 They married in 2004, and she took the name Sviatlana Tsikhanouskaya.
 Together they had two children: a son and a daughter, about five years apart.
 Her son was born mostly deaf, and much of her time went to assisting him.
 She moved from Minsk to Gomel where he could receive treatment, including a cochlear implant.
 Until 2020, Tsikhanouskaya was an English teacher and interpreter.
 She retired so she had more time to raise her children.
 She pulled her children out of school when the COVID-19 pandemic developed, as the government had not taken any prevention measures.